 - Molesey Head Races officials, sponsors, volunteers, staff employed by service providers, e.g. catering, and the press and publicity agencies, do not generally have direct contact with, nor authority over, children.
 However, each will be informed of their responsibility for vigilance and to report inappropriate behaviour.

 - Anyone observing apparent child abuse or inappropriate behaviour should report it to Race Control who will immediately inform the Welfare Officer who will respond to the matter according to “Good Practice in Rowing”.
 This policy is incorporated in the Molesey Head Races regulations and will be publicised.

 - The Molesey Head Races committee carries out a thorough risk assessment each year and BRITISH ROWING vets its procedures and regulations.
 This ensures as far as realistically possible that the safety of juniors is assured.

 - Once on the water, all rowers are subject to the Molesey Head Races water safety rules and to the BRITISH ROWING Rules of Racing which are implemented by BRITISH ROWING qualified umpires.

 To be fully conversant with the BRITISH ROWING Good Practice in Rowing policy.

-To ensure that British Rowing requirements (as paragraph above) is included in the regulations and instructions to crews, the event programme and displayed prominently at the Molesey Veteran Head.
+To ensure that British Rowing requirements (as paragraph above) is included in the regulations and instructions to crews, the event programme and displayed prominently at Molesey Head Races.

 To advise the Molesey Head Races organising Committee on child protection issues during the organisation and hosting of the event.